merklefruit/SaaS4Devs/README.md

 ### When to build your MVP

 You shouldn't start coding a single line of your MVP until you have a CLEAR sales channel for your first 15-20 customers.
 This point is discussed in the Get an Idea section above, but it's too important so I'll repeat myself.
 You mustn't build your product and THEN find a sales channel, but quite the opposite.

+### The product is 1/3rd of the product (by [Kevin Conti](https://www.indiehackers.com/post/5-lessons-learned-from-launching-my-first-saas-ab047ddb0e))

+For my first product, I thought that the main thing I was building was... well... the product!
+Turns out, the actual *product* that you build is only a piece of the puzzle.
+A business isn't just a product.
+It's a system:

+- A business includes a set of inbound and outbound channels that help drive customers to the product.
+- A business includes positioning that defines what market it is a part of.
+- A business is the pricing, payment, and customer service model it follows throughout the customer life-cycle.
+- And finally, a business includes a product.

+I've learned that, instead of thinking of a business as a legal entity that collects money for a product, it's better to think of a business as a *set of puzzle pieces*, all of which need to function for the whole thing to work.
+Conceptually, I think you can break this up into three pieces:

+1. The business has a *defined market* where customers already exist.
+2. A business has *reliable channels* to reach customers in the above market.
+3. A business has a *product* that serves customers in that market.

+In other words, a product is only 1/3rd of the final "product".

 [ TODO → Stay tuned for more → [Get Updates](#-get-updates) ]